Paul J. Hanson

 Oak Ridge National Laboratory, Climate Change Science Institute

-DOE Office of Biological and Environmental Research.
-Oak Ridge National Laboratory is managed by UT-Battelle, LLC, for the DOE under contract DE-AC05-00OR22725.
+The project is supported by the Office of Biological and Environmental Research, within the U.S. Department of Energy (DOE) Office of Science.
+Oak Ridge National Laboratory is managed by UT-Battelle, LLC, for DOE under Contract No. DE-AC05-00OR22725.